Skip to main content Skip to accessibility

 The contractor will then provide this information to the Scheme Administrator during the approval process.
 The contractor must not keep a copy of this letter within their own files.
 The contractor must not use this information for any other purpose other than to apply for this scheme on the property owner’s behalf.

 Should the property owner receive a letter but no longer be eligible at the point of applying due to a change in circumstances, they will not be entitled to funding.
-However, they will still be able to access the £5,000 of match funding available to all home owners.
+However, they will still be able to access the match funding available to all home owners.

 2. be over the age of 65 and excluding the value of primary residence have assets (savings, belongings, investments and property) under: